SMI/dicompixelanon/doc/dicom_ocr.md

 safe without PII but the allowlist alone cannot determine this so it errs on the side of caution.

+The program can be asked to detect if the DICOM contains a scanned image of a paper form which can contain handwritten text that OCR might miss.
+It will effectively redact the whole image of the first frame.

+## Requirements

+See the README in this repo for all requirements.

+For the detection of scanned forms:
+* Copy `scannedforms_model.pth` into `$SMI_ROOT/data/dicompixelanon`

 ## Examples

 To run OCR and then detect PII in the resulting text, and save the